 To book an appointment or speak with one of our friendly team, please get in touch using the options below

 Steroid injections deliver anti-inflammatory medication into painful joints or soft tissues to reduce pain and inflammation in the area

-Injection therapy is the injection of steroid (corticosteroid) medications into painful joints or soft tissues to reduce pain and inflammation in that area.
-This may be recommended if you are unable to tolerate oral anti-inflammatories, if your condition is too painful for you to manage with physiotherapy exercises, or if your progress has slowed down and you feel increasing amounts of pain and discomfort.
+Steroid injection therapy may be recommended if you are unable to tolerate oral anti-inflammatories, if your condition is too painful for you to manage with physiotherapy exercises, or if your recovery has slowed down and you feel increasing amounts of pain and discomfort.
 Occasionally, injections may be used to confirm a diagnosis if it is not clear why you are experiencing pain, as the injection can help to locate the cause of your symptoms.
 The effects of steroid injection therapy can last anywhere from a few weeks to a few months at a time.

-Our dedicated team of physiotherapists at Circle Health Group work closely with consultants should you need a fast onward referral for injections that need to be done using imaging, such as X-Ray, they can quickly arrange this.
-This might be recommended for injections in areas such as hip joints, neck or lower back.
+Our dedicated team of physiotherapists at Circle Health Group work closely with our consultants, and should you need an onward referral for injections that need to be done using imaging, such as X-Ray, they can quickly arrange this.
+This might be recommended for injections in areas such as your hip joints, neck or lower back.

-**follow-up appointments from injection usually take place 6 weeks after the injection
+**Follow-up appointments usually take place six weeks after your first appointment.